StarExecMiami/StarExec-ARC/README.md

 It also contains code for the deployment of these ATP containers within a containerized StarExec (in podman, or kubernetes using microk8s or Amazon EKS).

+The following steps are required to get it all working
+* Deploy StarExec in microk8s or EKS
+  - That is done in the `starexec-kubernetes` directory.
+  - The README file has instructions.
+* Build containerised proxy-prover versions of the ATP systems.
+  - That requires containerised (non-proxy-versions) versions of the ATP systems.
+    * Those are built in the `provers-containerised` directory.
+    * The README file has instructions.
+  - The proxy-prover versions are then built in the `starexec-proxy-provers` directory.
+  - The README file has instructions.
+* Navigate to the StarExec website, upload your ATP system and problem files, and away you go.
+  - The URL for the website depends how you deployed StarExec
+    * For microk8s
+      - WHAT?
+    * For EKS but without a Route53 domain
+      - WHAT
+    * For EKS with a Route53 domain
+      - `https:`*your_Route53_domain*`/starexec`
+  - MOre about uploading here.

 ## Repository Subdirectories

 - [Provers Containerised](provers-containerised/README.md) - Stuff for building the podman images corresponding with specific ATP systems.